Jeetika-Khandelwal/ANALYSIS-OF-IPL-INDIAN-PREMIER-LEAGUE-2008-2019-/README.md

 # ANALYSIS-OF-IPL-INDIAN-PREMIER-LEAGUE-2008-2019
-Cleaned unstructured data in excel.
-Analyzed data containing two different datasets using pivot tables, filters and slicers.
-Created a dashboard for key decision-making points such as top toss winners and their preference between batting or fielding, matches won by each team, top umpires and man of the match and filtered by seasons and cities
+Following are the details of the data:
+Deliveries – Detail information about each ball played during matches.
+Matches – Details about all players with their teams and winners.

+Using these data, create dashboards for each datasource.
+Perform this analysis on Excel using pivot tables, filters and slicers to obtain detailed information like tom teams, man of the match etc.